RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 This is a customizeable single player (for now) mission template to be used in the Eden editor.

 #### Features
-- It allows you to spawn units and camps in randomized position and makes the units roam the mission area randomly.
+- It allows you to spawn units and camps in randomized position and makes the units roam the mission area looking for enemies.
 - It draws a colored grid on the map showing the approximate location of enemies.
 - Works in all levels of command: you can play as a simple soldier, a squad leader or a battlefield commander.
 - Waypoints for infantry units are placed in a way that prefers moving between areas with cover.